atbcb/usab-uswds/_research/passenger-vessels/appendix-a-phase-2.md

 title: Appendix A (Phase 2)
 order-number: 14
 research-title: Appendix A Phase 2
-Status: Completed
+status: completed
-Year-Completed: 2005
+year-completed: 2005
-Topic: ADA Access to Passenger Vessels
+topic: ADA Access to Passenger Vessels
 ---

 **FIGURE 1.
 SUMP AND DRAIN ADJACENT TO THE DOOR**\